Skip to main content

 The keyword rule matches keywords against user messages and selects a model based on the first match.

-How it works: The gateway concatenates the content of all user messages (lowercased), then checks each output_mapping entry in order.
-If any keyword from an entry's conditions is found as a substring in the combined text, that entry's model_id is selected.
+How it works: The gateway extracts the last user message (lowercased), then checks each output_mapping entry in order.
+If any keyword from an entry's conditions is found as a substring in that message, that entry's model_id is selected.
 First match wins.

 Conditions type: list[str] — a list of keyword strings